National Association of Adult Survivors of Child Abuse

 Many times there are few obvious physical marks on a child, so the first step is to learn what to be aware of.
 The most typical things to watch for are changes in behavior, attitudes and performance, and these can be a little different for very young kids and those who are slightly older.

 Next, adults need to learn how to talk to children in a non threatening way.
 Again there are slightly different techniques for very young kids, for those who are a bit older and for teens.
 Try not to over-react or express anger to what you're learning while you talk to a child.
-Re-assure the youngster that they are not in trouble, and have done nothing wrong themselves.
-Kids are already deeply reluctant to discuss these confusing and painful experiences, and may have been warned by their abuser that harm will come to them or their family if they tell.

 Finally, when an adult has enough of the story to be suspicious of abuse we need to know how and where to report it.
 Ultimately the in-depth investigation of the crimes of child abuse is most appropriately a job for the professional child welfare worker or law-enforcement.
 But officials rely on the community to do the initial reporting.
-Without our tips, predictors will continue to abuse our children with impunity.
+Without our tips, predators will continue to abuse our children with impunity.
 Obviously an immediate response is preferred when a child is in an emergency situation, and that's a call to 9-1-1.
 But many abuse cases should be reported through non-emergency "tip lines" like 1-800-4ACHILD

 Indicators of sexual abuse